 We suggest you use a small trolley bag.
 If you don’t have any bags to carry with you, you can look around and try to find a booth giving away shopping bags.
 There is always one, based on our regular visits.

 A trade show has a lot of interesting items.
-In order to be sure you remember everything, we strongly recommend you bring a camera (or use your smartphone) to take as many pictures as you can.
+To be sure you remember everything, we strongly recommend bringing a camera (or using your smartphone) to take as many pictures as you can.

-ODM also takes a lot of videos of cool promotional items when pictures are not clear enough.
-We usually take videos while walking through the halls but we suggest you make smooth movements so the video will be pleasant to watch.
+ODM also takes a lot of videos of cool promotional items when the pictures are not clear enough.
+We usually take videos while walking through the halls, but we suggest you make smooth movements so the video will be pleasant to watch.

 A notebook will be very useful to write down booth numbers and some comments about the pictures you’ve taken.
 You can also staple some business cards on it.

-If you ever forget one, don’t worry since some companies will give out promotional notebooks on their booths.
+If you ever forget one, don’t worry, since some companies will give out promotional notebooks at their booths.

-As a general rule, remember that you will have to give a namecard to get a catalogue.
+As a general rule, remember that you will need to show a name card to get a catalogue.
 We suggest you bring at least 30 business cards with you every day of the trade show.
 Another smart option is to create a custom stamp with your details on it.

 3. Get a full picture of the trade show floor.